xpinked/ctf-writeups/noxCTF18/Web/HiddenDOM/Solution.md

 [![N|Solid](https://raw.githubusercontent.com/xpinked/ctf-writeups/master/noxCTF18/Web/HiddenDOM/Screenshots/Screenshot_10.png)]

 Alright!
 We have a DOM!
-looking at it we can see there is a input which this script creates, lets call the most called variable there,
+looking at it we can see there is an input which this script creates,

+lets call the most called variable there,

 _xEger in our Console, lets see what it dose:

 [![N|Solid](https://raw.githubusercontent.com/xpinked/ctf-writeups/master/noxCTF18/Web/HiddenDOM/Screenshots/Screenshot_8.png)]